BenjaminBld/chess_application/README.md

 # Python Chess Game

-This repository contains a simple chess game implemented in Python using Pygame for the graphical user interface and python-chess for the chess logic.
+This repository contains a simple chess game implemented in Python using Pygame for the graphical user interface, python-chess for the chess logic, and a custom AI logic for AI moves.
 The game supports player vs. AI mode as well as AI vs. AI mode.
-It uses the Stockfish chess engine for AI moves.

 ## Installation